jamesloper/blog/_posts/2020-03-18-server-behind-firewall-without-port-forwarding.md

 <!--more-->

-Initially, I searched for how to create a gateway directly to the target server's network interface, however this is actually not the way.
-We could be using the gateway to serve other apps, or proxy more than one remote computer.
-Then, we would need name-based routing anyways, so we'll use NGINX to handle requests and routing, SSH to handle the forwarding, and systemd to persist the forwarding through unstable connections.
+I initially wanted to create a sort of hollow gateway to the network interface on the target server, however this is actually a real waste of the gateway server.
+The gateway could serve other apps, or proxy more than one remote computer.
+A better way would be to use name-based virtual hosts to route incoming requests to the right server.
+In this guide I use NGINX to handle requests and routing, SSH to handle the forwarding, and systemd to ensure SSH stays connected at all times.

 ### Configure the target computer for basic usage of SSH RemoteForward
 We need to make the target computer reach out to the proxy to initiate the forwarding.
 Edit `~/.ssh/config` and add the following hostname block.
 This forms the groundwork for all to come.